0ffz/particles/Writerside/topics/Creating-a-project.md

 # Creating a project

 Adding custom forces requires compiling this project with them added on top.
-We publish the `particles-engine` module, which includes an api to create your forces and initialize the program.
+We publish the `particles-kool` module, which includes an api to create your forces and initialize the program.

 `particles-demo` is an example project that depends on the engine and adds several example forces.
 We'll try to provide a full template project to copy soon, however if you are familiar with gradle it's possible to get started with its `build.gradle.kts` as a reference.